AVJdataminer/Notes/All_notes.md

 ## Notes from call with Shovon
 Current places [hiring spreadsheet](https://docs.google.com/spreadsheets/d/1cVq37hFt1woa_ap8-KQFDERaXFJMYOX-Mpv5VkYkrgA/htmlview) he sent. he is going to find 3-5 jobs on this list for us to review together next call.
+Interview Preparation document created by Navil

 ### For the COVID19 project
+Update Github repo notebook from Copy of Colab notebook I opened today.
-[ ] Send him a six notebook with forecasts and discussion
+Send him a six notebook with forecasts and discussion

 ### For his next project
 [Build a project to get hired article by Jeremie Harris.](https://towardsdatascience.com/want-to-get-hired-build-a-project-with-a-win-condition-6526d90a247d)